indexed-finance/dividends/README.md

 The depositor can call the `delegate` function on the timelock contract to delegate the voting shares for their locked tokens to another account if it is a delegatable ERC20 token such as COMP, UNI or NDX with a `delegate(address delegatee) external;` function.

 The timelock contract does not actually hold the tokens being deposited.
-It uses a `DelegationModule` contract which creates a separate "vault" for each depositor.
+It uses a `DelegationModule` contract which creates a separate "sub-module" for each depositor.
 See [DelegationModule](#delegationmodulesol) for details about this contract.

 ## Lock Duration